melange-re/melange-re.github.io/docs/melange-book/counter.md

 What's with the `module` business?
-OCaml's [modules](https://cs3110.github.io/textbook/chapters/modules/modules.html) are somewhat linke JavaScript modules, with one (of many) notable differences being that there can be multiples modules inside a single file.
+OCaml's [modules](https://cs3110.github.io/textbook/chapters/modules/modules.html) are somewhat like JavaScript modules, with one (of many) notable differences being that there can be multiples modules inside a single file.
 For now, you just need to know that all components in ReasonReact are modules.